Skip to content

 7. Make employees the communicators

-This is more a principle behind creative IC ideas than a creative idea in itself.
+This is more a principle behind creative internal communications ideas than a creative idea in itself.

-But plenty of innovative, inventive and creative internal comms ideas can arise from a focus on getting employees involved in creating communications – which can go a long way in increasing employee engagement.
+But plenty of innovative, inventive and creative internal communication ideas can arise from a focus on getting employees involved in creating communications – which can go a long way in increasing employee engagement.

 Take ITV for example.
 For the launch of the network’s new channel, ITVBe, employees were encouraged to create and share their own unique idents for the channel (named Mydents).
 On launch day, the Mydents were unveiled with an experiential stand where employees were encouraged to have their picture taken with cut-out frames from their personal Mydents.